-She has extensive experience assisting clients with environmental and planning liability, regulatory obligations and compliance, including advising on legal strategies for the management of risk in commercial transactions.
+Rebecca has extensive experience assisting clients with environmental and planning liability, regulatory obligations and compliance, including advising on legal strategies for the management of risk in commercial transactions.

-Rebecca worked as a specialist planning and environmental lawyer with King and Wood Mallesons in Melbourne before re-joining Chapman Tripp in 2014.
+She worked as a specialist planning and environmental lawyer with King and Wood Mallesons in Melbourne before re-joining Chapman Tripp in 2014.

 - advised Transpower in relation to various plan changes and development proposals across the North Island and with respect to the proposed Auckland Unitary Plan

 - provided specialist advice to both local and international corporate entities, on environmental due diligences (both purchaser and vendor), including coordinating environmental audits and reviewing relevant contract and warranty provisions

 - advised a large Chinese based client in relation to residential subdivision and development of various ex-industrial properties

 - advised the NZ Transport Agency at Council and Environment Court, on the designation and resource consent aspects of a number of state highway projects, including the SH20 Waikato Expressway - Te Rapa section

 - acted for a major retirement village provider on planning for, and securing, necessary resource consents for several retirement villages across New Zealand

 - advised on the consenting via designation of significant high pressure gas transmission pipelines